noweh/php-soundcloud/readme.md

 );
 ```

-⚠️ Since [July 2021](https://developers.soundcloud.com/blog/security-updates-api), most calls to Soundcloud REST API requires an `access_token`.
+⚠️ Since [July 2021](https://developers.soundcloud.com/blog/security-updates-api), most calls to SoundCloud REST API requires an `access_token`.

-⚠️ `{CALLBACK_URL}` must be identical to the one indicated in your SoundCloud account.
+⚠️ `{CALLBACK_URL}` must be the same as the one indicated in your SoundCloud account.

-Second, you have to redirect the user to the soundcloud login page:
+Second, you have to redirect the user to the SoundCloud login page:
 ```
 ...
 header("Location: " . $client->getAuthorizeUrl('a_custom_param_to_retrieve_in_callback'));